20lives/dmote/doc/intro.md

 quickly, build support from the base plate only.
 This simplifies the process of removing the supports.

+For accuracy problems, especially with threaded fasteners, consider tweaking the DFM settings [documented here](options-main.md), particularly the `error-general` parameter.

+### Bottom plates

+If you are using threaded fasteners to connect bottom plates directly to the case (the `threads` style), please note that common FDM printers usually won’t print threaded holes smaller than M3 with useful accuracy.
+M4 is a safer bet.

+If you are having trouble with the fit and neither DFM settings nor larger fasteners are helping, consider a greater `thickness` for the anchor points, along with slicer settings that give you thinner walls and less infill.
+This should give you a more yielding threaded hole, decreasing the risk of a delaminating crack, but increasing the risk of threads deforming over time.

+In any case you may want to use `foot-plates` to provide additional support for the anchor points.

+### Wrist rests

 If you are including wrist rests, consider printing the plinths without a bottom plate and with sparse or gradual infill.
 This makes it easy to pour plaster or some other dense material into the plinths to add mass.